Saturday, December 29, 2018

 For years I have been wanting to see the Swedish Landsverk M38 armoured car that is being restored privately in the Netherlands.
 The Landsverks of the Dutch cavalry took part in the fighting against the invading Germans in 1940.
 This summer my dream came true - plus we got a major surprise on the same trip, from Tim Leatherman himself.

-We went to the Netherlands this summer, not least to later be able to write a magazine story about the WWII Swedish Landsverk armoured cars in service first against German forces and then in captured German service.
+We went to the Netherlands this summer, not least to later be able to write a story about the WWII Swedish Landsverk armoured cars in service first against German forces and then in captured German service.
 Thanks to the Bosman brothers my family got to see their wonderful restoration job up close.
 Their M38 was a few years ago a very sorry looking wreck on Ireland.
-I will show many more photos of this most impressive project in a coming article and book.
+I will show many more photos of this most impressive project in a coming book.
 Just let me add here a huge thank you to the talented Bosman brothers.

 When planning our Dutch trip we had not heard about the NEMO Science Museum in Amsterdam.
 Nor did we have an inkling that the inventor of the Leatherman multitool, Tim Leatherman himself, would be there to kick off a world tour.
 The Leatherman multitool was "born" on a 1975 trip from Amsterdam with a repeatedly malfunctioning little Fiat.
 A long trip through Europe and all the way to to Iran, that included leaky hotel plumbing and many other situations that so to say demanded a multitool.